AlgebraExam Tips

 Common Mistakes to Avoid

 This exam tips covers Common Mistakes to Avoid within Simplifying Expressions for GCSE Mathematics.
 Revise Simplifying Expressions in Algebra for GCSE Mathematics with 11 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 7 of 18 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 7 of 19 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position